Accelerated Proximal Alternating Gradient-Descent-Ascent for Nonconvex Minimax Machine Learning: Convergence and Computation Complexity of Proximal-AltGDAm

-To elaborate, the first three items of \Cref{thm: 1} show that the sequences generated by proximal-AltGDAm approach a {compact} set of critical points of the minimax problem.
-Therefore, with momentum acceleration, proximal-AltGDAm will eventually enter a local parameter region around a set of critical points.
-The last item proves that the {computation} complexity of proximal-AltGDAm for finding a near-critical point is of the order $\mathcal{O}\big(\kappa^{1.5}\epsilon^{-2}\big)$, which strictly improves the complexity $\mathcal{O}\big(\kappa^2\epsilon^{-2}\big)$ of both GDA \cite{lin2019gradient} and proximal-AltGDA \cite{boct2020alternating} in nonconvex-strongly concave minimax optimization.
+To elaborate, the first statement of \Cref{thm: 1} shows that the sequence generated by proximal-AltGDAm converges to critical points of the minimax problem.
+The second statement proves that the {computation} complexity of proximal-AltGDAm for finding a near-critical point is of the order $\mathcal{O}\big(\kappa^{\frac{11}{6}}\epsilon^{-2}\big)$, which strictly improves the complexity $\mathcal{O}\big(\kappa^2\epsilon^{-2}\big)$ of both GDA \cite{lin2019gradient} and proximal-AltGDA \cite{boct2020alternating} in nonconvex-strongly concave minimax optimization.
 We note that the improvement is substantial when the problem condition number $\kappa = L/\mu$ is large, while the dependence on $\epsilon^{-2}$ is generally unimprovable in nonconvex optimization.
-In addition, thanks to the momentum acceleration schemes, our choice of learning rate $\eta_x=\mathcal{O}(L^{-1}\kappa^{-1.5})$ is more flexible than that $\eta_x=\mathcal{O}(L^{-1}\kappa^{-2})$ adopted by these GDA-type algorithms.
-These improvements are not only attributed to momentum acceleration, but also to the elaborate selection of the coefficients in the proof that aims to minimize the dependence of the complexity on $\kappa$ (see Remark 2).
+In addition, thanks to the momentum acceleration schemes, our choice of learning rate $\eta_x=\mathcal{O}(L^{-1}\kappa^{-\frac{11}{6}})$ is more flexible than that $\eta_x=\mathcal{O}(L^{-1}\kappa^{-2})$ adopted by these GDA-type algorithms.
+These improvements are not only attributed to momentum acceleration, but also to the elaborate selection of the coefficients in the proof that aims to minimize the dependence of the complexity on $\kappa$.